Atari 8-bit computers: 1200XL

 The system uses the SIO port again instead of the Parallel Bus Interface.
 The +12V pin in the SIO port is not connected, which prevents a few devices from working.
 The +12V was typically used to power RS-232 devices, which now required an external power source.
 An improved video circuit provides more chroma for a more colorful image, but the chroma line is not connected to the monitor port, the only place that could make use of it.
 The operating system has compatibility problems with some older software.

 The 1200XL was discontinued in June 1983.

 Compute! stated in an early 1983 editorial that the 1200XL was too expensive; John J. Anderson of Creative Computing agreed.
 Bill Wilkinson, author of Atari BASIC, co-founder of Optimized Systems Software, and columnist for Compute!, criticized the computer's features and price.
 He wrote that the 1200XL was a "terrific bargain" if sold for less than $450, but that if it cost more than the 800, "buy an 800 quick!"

 600XL and 800XL

-The 800XL is the best-selling model.
+The 800XL is the best-selling Atari 8-bit model.

 The 600XL has a slightly shallower case than the 800XL.